-LawGeex – LawGeex is an AI-powered contract review platform that enables businesses to automatically review and approve contracts.
+LawGeex – LawGeex is an AI-powered contract review platform that enables businesses to review and approve contracts automatically.
 LawGeex enables legal teams to expedite review turnaround, ensure legal compliance, and increase overall operational efficiency based on the general counsel’s pre-defined checklist.
 LawGeex combines machine-learning algorithms, text analytics, and the knowledge of expert lawyers to deliver in-depth contract reviews that highlight any unusual, problematic, or missing clauses.
-It also provides statistical benchmarks that simplify the decision-making process for standard and non-standard contracts company wide.
+It also provides statistical benchmarks that simplify the decision-making process for standard and non-standard contracts company-wide.

 The trip will also see our delegates understand Israel’s innovation culture in general and meet with several new emerging start-ups (please see below) in the space also during a B2B meet & greet at Deloitte Catalyst’s offices:

 Modulegal – ModuLegal`s digital platform adapts to legal work processes and enables work by using your own templates.
 Their friendly and easy-to-use modular capabilities provide you with a simple user experience.
 With ModuLegal lawyers save valuable work time.
 Instead of gathering and entering information manually into legal documents from clients, by using their system, you can benefit from increased productivity and accessibility.